 Employer and employee impacts of comorbid conditions

-For employees, the experience with integrated behavioral and medical benefits creates fewer hand-offs and builds a more connected, end-to-end experience.
-Advocate4Me® representatives may be the initial point of contact for members navigating their health plan.
-Advocates are trained to connect members to clinical support through referrals to medical and behavioral clinicians and related programs.
+For employees, integrated behavioral and medical benefits creates fewer hand-offs and builds a more connected experience.
+Advocate4Me® representatives are trained to connect employee callers to clinical support through referrals to medical and behavioral clinicians and related programs.